Top Wheated Bourbon Brands for Every Budget

 How you plan to enjoy your bourbon makes a big difference.
 Are you looking for a workhorse for your home bar?
 A bottle in the 90-proof range is often perfect for standing up in cocktails without overpowering other ingredients.
 You can find some great inspiration for bourbon recipes that highlight the smooth character of a wheated mash bill.
 If you’re primarily a neat sipper, you might look for something with a bit more age or a higher proof to savor all the nuanced flavors.
 For special occasions, a limited edition or barrel-proof offering can make the moment feel even more memorable.

-Pay Attention to the Proof
+Don’t Forget to Check the Proof

 While “smooth” is the word most associated with wheated bourbon, don’t mistake it for weak.
 The proof, or alcohol by volume, has a huge impact on the intensity of the flavor.
 A bourbon bottled at 90 proof will be soft and easy-drinking.
 But if you choose a “barrel proof” or “cask strength” expression, you’re getting the whiskey straight from the barrel, uncut with water.
 These higher-proof bourbons are bold, rich, and incredibly flavorful.
 They’re fantastic for experienced drinkers who want a more robust experience or for anyone who enjoys adding a few drops of water to slowly unlock the spirit’s complex aromas and tastes.